 They’re adorable and make great companions, but they also love a lot of attention.
 I sometimes refer to Vince as Velcro Vinny because he wants to be everywhere I am and/or he wants me to do what he wants to do.
 This isn’t a terrible thing for many owners, myself included, but a French Bulldog isn’t the kind of dog you get if you just want a dog around the house or leave in the backyard alone.

 If you cannot find a breeder local to you and you decide to work with someone online, tips to consider when looking for a French Bulldog breeder:

 * DO NOT wire or send a money order

 * Know how to do a Google reverse image search – make sure the images they provide cannot be found elsewhere online

 * Ask for references from those who have had a dog placed by this breeder – not just their website or Facebook reviews

 * Ask about the puppy’s mother and father

 * Ask about the conditions they raise their puppies

 * Ask how they handle visits from interested parties

-A breeder with nothing to hide and who isn’t trying to make a quick buck will be happy to assure you their breeding is a solid business.
-In short, do your research and pay attention so you can do what’s best for the dog and you!
+A breeder with nothing to hide and who isn’t trying to make a quick buck will be happy to assure you their breeding is solid and on the up and up.
+In short, do your research and pay attention to any red flags so you can do what’s best for the dog and you!